SpongePowered/SpongeDocs/source/plugin/data/transactions.rst

 - ``getReplacedData()`` would contain one value container for the ``Keys.HEALTH`` key with a value of 1.0
 - ``getSuccessfulData()`` would contain one value container for the ``Keys.HEALTH`` key with a value of 20.0

-Now what would be different if we used the healing example from the :doc:`datamanipulators` page instead?
-Since the :javadoc:`HealthData` data manipulator contains values for both the current and the maximum health, in addition to the above result, both the ``getReplacedData()`` list and the ``getSuccessfulData()`` list would contain one more element:
+Now what would be different if we used the healing example from the :doc:`custom/datamanipulators` page instead?
+Since the ``HealthData`` data manipulator contains values for both the current and the maximum health, in addition to the above result, both the ``getReplacedData()`` list and the ``getSuccessfulData()`` list would contain one more element:
 A value container for the ``Keys.MAX_HEALTH`` key with a value of 20.0.